Justinfan827/GatsbyBlog/src/pages/kpcb_headspace_review.md

 _Relatedness_ refers to the need to interact with others.
 In this aspect, Headspace is lacking.
 Although Headspace does have a feature allowing you to ‘add a buddy’ and see their meditation stats, it doesn’t really allow for any active engagement with other users (scroll to the bottom for more info). -->

+I’m personally really interested in the intersection of technology, health, and wellness, so I was really excited to try Headspace.
+I’ve used many other personal wellness apps, but many of them just provide one size fit all solutions.
+For example, the FitBit tracker sets a universal 10,000 step goal for all users, but shouldn’t the number of steps depend on the fitness of an individual?
+Rather than glorify some end-goal, health and wellness apps should be in the business of empowering users.
+We should be using a wellness app because we want to, not because we feel obliged to follow some rigid impersonal regimen.
+This is precisely where Headspace shines.
+Headspace gives scientifically backed reasons for using the app, allowing users to freely choose how they are going to reap the benefits.

 As you can probably tell from this long review, I’ve really bought into Headspace and the benefits.
 I’m a skeptical person who takes a lot of convincing when trying something new, but the combination of beautiful, functional design, quality content, and dedication to studying the scientific validity of meditation has got me sold.
 I’m a fan of Headspace, and if you try it for 10 days, **_I’m sure you will be too._**

 ## Sounds like the perfect app!
 Is there room for improvement?